zesterer/tupai/README.md

 ---

 * Monolithic, multi-threaded kernel
-* Generic, cross-platform design
+* Generic, cross-platform design that lends itself to future ports to x86_64 and ARM
 * Implementation on at least i386-compatible machines, with a view to later implement on x86_64 and ARM platforms
-* Correct use of memory-protection systems such as paging and segmentation
+* Correct use of memory-protection systems such as paging and x86 segmentation
 * Interrupt-driven architecture
 * Preemptive, multi-tasked userland
 * VFS-based filesystem